jbollden/blog-bldn-se/content/about.md

 With an evolved ability to structure and lead development related work I'm always in search of sustainable solutions for the customer.
 This I do with catchwords like *simplicity* and *clarity* in mind.

-I've been in the IT-industry for more than 15 years and have a high general technical understanding.
+I've been in the IT-industry for close to 20 years and have a high general technical understanding.
 The quest of learning anew is important, as is to question what I already know.
-By constantly trying to evolve I believe I can do a better job, regardless the task at h$
+By constantly trying to evolve I believe I can do a better job, regardless the task at hand.

 Should you want to know more about me, you can find information at https://www.linkedin.com/in/jonasbollden.